nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/i_DglXgaePM/index.md

 ---
 title: Slaying the dragons and how to successfully descale at scale with BCS & FoWS
-description: Many organisations don’t really want to change how they do business and believe that they can continue on how they always have while still getting better at delivering software.
+description: Discover how successful organisations are overcoming the challenges of scaling agile.
+Learn the secrets to effective software delivery and transformation!
 date: 2020-03-25T21:07:01Z
 videoId: i_DglXgaePM
 url: /resources/videos/:slug